kiwidreamz/my-cs50-projects/README.md

 # my_cs50_projects
-repo to keep my cs50 projects
+I created this repo to keep copies of all my cs50 projects.

+This includes both lab exercices and problem sets.